nathanmoura/fundamentos/README.md

 Get some fundamentals!

 From default, the results are grouped by year, but if you want to, you can specify a quarter to download data from.
-Additionally, if you want to be even more specific, you can specify a year and a quarter.
+Additionally, if you want to be even more specific, you can specify the year and the quarter from which you want to download.

 ```python
 import fundamentos as ftos